voschezang/coding-handbook/collaboration/scrum-guide.md

     - *Which tasks moved recently?*
     - *Which tasks will be updated today?*
     - *What work is blocked?*
+- Focus on progress.
+  - *What has changed?*
+  - *What's next?
+Who will do ...?*

 - Focus on people.
 E.g. ask everyone for a personal status update.
   - Benefit: inclusion, improve personal connections.
 E.g. for remote jobs.
   - Risk: work items can get overlooked.